 An Interview with Stephen Millard, Partner and Chief Platform Officer, Notion Capital and Founder, Included VC

 Notion Capital is a leading UK VC, specialising in bringing B2B SaaS propositions to scale.
-A successful tech entrepreneur several times over, today Stephen heads up Notion’s venture platform, creating the conditions for success with the extraordinary founders in Notion’s portfolio and across the wider European tech ecosystem.
+Prepaid card provider, Soldo, asks Stephen how he creates the conditions for success with the extraordinary founders in Notion’s portfolio and across the wider European tech ecosystem.
 He is also the founder of Included, a 12-month VC Fellowship offering people from diverse and under-represented communities across Europe access to the world of Venture Capital.